rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/58_account-management/583_pricing-calculation.md

 Total charges: $272.4 + $500 = **$772.4**

 ### Add-ons Pricing Calculation
-The add-ons (devices, users and static-routes) are charged differently from the deployment hours.
+The add-ons (devices, users, and static-routes) are charged differently from the deployment hours.

 For example, let's assume you have subscribed to one of the plans on